Key Highlights

 Knee Pain Acupuncture Points

-Acupuncture for knee pain focuses on specific points that can help relieve discomfort and improve mobility.
-Common acupuncture points for knee pain include the Stomach 36 point, known for its role in reducing inflammation, and the Liver 3 point, which targets pain and stiffness in the knee joint.
-These acupuncture points aim to restore balance in the flow of vital energy, known as Qi, within the body, promoting overall healing and pain relief.
+Acupuncture for knee pain uses specific points to help give pain relief and make it easier to move.
+Some common acupuncture points for knee pain are the Stomach 36 point, which can help lower swelling, and the Liver 3 point, which helps with pain and stiffness in the knee.
+These specific points work to bring balance back to the flow of vital energy in the body.
+This helps your body heal and feel better.

 Hip and Shoulder Pain Points